GenericMappingTools/gmt/doc_modern/rst/source/movie.rst

     The optional GMT modern mode *backgroundscript* (in the same scripting language as *mainscript*) can be used for one or two purposes: (1) It may create files (such as *timefile*) that will be needed by *mainscript* to make the movie, and (2) It may make a static background plot that should form the basis for all frames.
+    If a plot is generated it should make sure it uses the same positioning (i.e., **-X -Y**) as the main script so that they will stack correctly.

 .. _-Sf:

 **-Sf**\ *foregroundscript*
     The optional GMT modern mode *foregroundscript* (in the same scripting language as *mainscript*) can be used to make a static foreground plot that should be overlain on all frames.
+Make sure it uses the same positioning (i.e., **-X -Y**) as the main script so that they will stack correctly.

 .. _movie-V: